sygoh23/jackal_fyp/README.md

  * `reset.sh`: Kills all ROS processes.
  * `setup.sh`: Sources the ROS installation.
  * `reconfigure.sh`: Launches dynamic reconfigure.

 ### Jackal Configuration:
-The Jackal sensor configuration can be adjusted by changing the configuration argument in the simulation launch files.
+The Jackal sensor configuration can be adjusted by changing the configuration argument in the simulation launch file: `/development/launch/simulation.launch`.
 The following configurations are available:
  * `base`: Generates Jackal model only (fastest).
  * `fyp_laser`: Generates Jackal model with 2D laser scanner (fast).
  * `fyp_velodyne`: Generates Jackal model with 3D Velodyne Lidar at low resolution (slow).